AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 <InlineAlert variant="warning" slots="text" />

-**Legacy file-based fixtures are strongly discouraged for new tests.** Use parametrized data fixtures with [PHP Attributes](attributes/index.md) instead.
-They offer superior type safety, better IDE support, improved readability, and powerful parametrization capabilities.
+**Legacy file-based fixtures are strongly discouraged for new tests.** Use parameterized data fixtures with [PHP Attributes](attributes/index.md) instead.
+They offer superior type safety, better IDE support, improved readability, and powerful parameterization capabilities.
 For comprehensive guidance, see the [Working with Data Fixtures](data-fixtures-guide.md) guide.

 ## Set up the integration test framework